kushidesign/kushi/README.md

 ## Helpful Metadata
 Relative to using vanilla css or sass, Kushi will obviate the need to write your styles in a separate location and/or language.
 In turn, you will not need to worry about keeping selector names in css files synced with classnames in your markup code.

-With Kushi, elements in the DOM will, by default, be given auto-generated class names.
-As a result, it can become difficult to quickly comprehend the source location when looking at elements in a browser inspector (such as Chrome DevTool Elements panel).

 During development builds, the `sx` macro will automatically attach a `data-sx` attribute to the DOM element.
 The value of this is the file name, line number, and column number of the source.
 ```Clojure
 (ns myapp.core